Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Neutrino Masses in Bilinear R-Parity Violation

 The mass matrix in eq.~(\ref{X07x7}) can be block-diagonalized, and an effective neutrino $3\times3$ mass matrix is generated,

 where the determinant of the neutralino mass matrix is:

 The $\lambda_i$ parameters in eq.~(\ref{treenumass}) are defined as $\lambda_i\equiv a_i\mu+\epsilon_i$.

 We follow the model explained in ref.~\cite{Diaz:2009yz}, where the solar neutrino mass is generated by a non-renormalizable dimension 5 operator generated by an unknown quantum gravity theory.
 The strength of this operator is characterized by the parameter $\mu_g$, which has dimensions of mass.
+Alternative scenarios are Partial Split Supersymmetry \cite{Diaz:2006ee}, where the $\mu_g$ term is generated by uncanceled contributions from Higgs bosons, and SUSY models with Trilinear $R_p$ violation \cite{Chun:2003xf}, where the $\mu_g$ term can be generated by the trilinear couplings.
 In this context, the generated neutrino mass matrix is,

 where $A$ can be read from eq.~(\ref{treenumass}).
 In this case, one of the neutrinos remain massless, and the other two acquire the following mass,

 where we have used the auxiliary vector $\vec v=(1,1,1)$.
 In ref.~\cite{Diaz:2009yz} it was proved that the experimental results on neutrino physics force $\mu_g\approx 3\times 10^{-3}$ eV.
 If we also have $\mu_g\ll A|\vec\lambda|^2$, the atmospheric and solar mass squared are,